Iel (pronoun): History of usage

 In April 2018, a group of doctoral students lobbied for the standard usage of "iel" along with other gender neutral language at the Université du Québec à Montréal.
 The Syndicat des chargées et chargés de cours de l'UQAM said that it was sympathetic to opening a discussion on the issue.
 In 2019, the UQAM student newspaper Montréal Campus announced that it was adopting "iel" in its standard style guide.

 In August 2019, the Canadian federal government's Language Portal of Canada stated that "writing in a way that is inclusive of non-binary people [in the French language] is a contemporary linguistic challenge," saying that there was no consensus on best practices.
 That year, the Office québécois de la langue française advised against standard usage of "iel" and other gender neutral neologisms, proposing instead that writers avoid using gender-specific terms when possible.

 In January 2021, Canadian national broadcaster Radio-Canada announced that it had formed a committee to discuss including "iel" and using écriture inclusive (fr; gender-neutral language) in its style guide.
 The broadcaster had previously not used écriture inclusive, and used the pronoun on a case-by-case basis only.

 In October 2021, the Petit Robert added "iel" to its online dictionary.
 The dictionary's general secretary Charles Bimbenet stated that the word was still relatively uncommon but had become increasingly used throughout 2021.

+In September 2025, Québec Minister for the French Language Jean-François Roberge announced that he would be banning the use of écriture inclusive, including the "iel," in official government documents, saying that it was necessary to preserve coherence in government language and to ensure that government communications could be understood by the widest number of people.